woollysocks/woollysocks.github.io/index.md

 title: Nikita Nangia
 ---

 Hi!
 I'm an NLP researcher with a PhD in Data Science from New York University's Center for Data Science (CDS) where I was advised by [Sam Bowman](https://www.nyu.edu/projects/bowman/).
 My research has focused on data-creation and crowdsourcing methodologies for NLP model evaluation.
-I'm currently working on NLP data and eval things at Amazon as a Language Data Scientist.
+I'm currently working on NLP data and eval things at AWS.

 Prior to venturing in NLP, I did R&D for a few year at a start-up after graduating from the University of Chicago in 2013 with a Bachelor's in Physics.
 While in the Physics world, I studied and researched in experimental high energy.